selfup/icom-cmd/README.md

 ### Usage

-There will be premade cmds as powershell scripts.

-For example to change to FM you can run the `cmd-switch-to-fm.ps1` file.

-1. Change the `$serialPort` variable to your USB port in the `cmd-` file of your choosing: `$serialPort = ''`
-2. Double click the premade commands (once you set the port) or use the portable file to make your own!

-### Portable File for Communicating to Multple Ports/Radios

 There is a template file that you can just copy and paste anywhere (Desktop for example).

 This file is called: `template.ps1`